• Skip to primary navigation

 Diet and Lifestyle Changes

-• Avoid purine rich foods [Read about purine-rich foods in detail]
+• Avoid purine-rich foods

-• Avoid alcohol, sodas and sweetened food
+• Avoid alcohol, sodas, and sweetened food

 • Maintaining hydration with water